faridsolgi/Mvp-News-App/README.md

 ## Authors

-Contributors names and contact info
+farid solgi : #solgifarid@gmail.com

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the farid solgi License - see the LICENSE.md file for details